 This is the first document giving the registering officer the information required to initiate the marriage procedures.
 It will usually be given to the couple at the first meeting with the registering officer, and they will return it, completed, as soon as they can.
-Names must be completed in full, and the marital condition is one of a number of very specific terms: single/ widow/widower/previous marriage dissolved/previous civil partnership dissolved.
+Names must be completed in full, and the marital condition is one of a number of very specific terms: single/widow/widower/previous marriage dissolved/previous civil partnership dissolved.
 The terms 'bachelor' and 'spinster' are no longer used.

-The information used on this form will be used by the registering officer in completing the legal registers later and so the age at the time of the marriage is vital, and the occupation of both fathers is essential even if they are retired or deceased, as this description is also included in the legal register.
+Some of the information on this form will be used by the registering officer when completing the annual returns, which form part of the Yearly Meeting records.
+Some of the information will be needed to complete the legal registers in England or Wales later, so the age at the time of the marriage is vital.
+The occupations of their parents is essential, even if they are retired or deceased.
 The witnesses on this form do not need to be associated with Quakers; they are solely witnessing the signature.

-All information as to names, occupations, etc. should be the same as will be given to the superintendent or district registrar at the time when notice of marriage is attested.
-If any particulars change during the run up to the wedding, such as occupation, the applicants should inform the registering officer.
+All information as to names, occupations, etc. should be the same as will be given to the superintendent or district registrar at the time when notice of marriage is given.
+If any particulars change during the run-up to the wedding, such as occupation, the applicants should inform the registering officer.